GKStretton/depth-srv/README.md

 - Home Assistant for smart home control and automation
 - Grafana for dashboard visualisation of data from A Study of Light (WIP)

-Requires .env with HOME_DIR defined as your ~ expansion
+Requires .env with HOME_DIR defined as your ~ expansion, and XDG_RUNTIME_DIR